 A strong marketing campaign starts with a strong subscriber list.
 One of the easiest ways to grow your list is with a keyword, a word or phrase that customers can text in to get your messages.
 Creating a keyword isn’t enough.
 You need to promote it, too.
 The more places you show off your keyword, the more subscribers you’re likely to add to your list.

-In order to remain compliant with SMS marketing regulations, you need to provide a bit of info anywhere you advertise your keyword.
-This includes letting people know that messages and data rates may apply as well as how to opt out (text stop to stop).
+In order to remain compliant with SMS marketing regulations, you need to provide clear and conspicuous disclosure anywhere you advertise your keyword.
+This includes letting people know what you’re promoting in a TCPA-compliant way in order to obtain their express written consent to text them.
 Brush up on our best practices for compliance before you put your keyword to use.

 Here are a couple of quick wins to help you get your text messages in front of more people.
 Add your keywords to these 10 places, tell people why your list is a must-join and see your list growth go crazy.